Waste Management & Tanker Services

 Waste management near you

-- covers removal of all waste, including from septic tanks and interceptors
+- removing all types of waste, including from septic tanks and interceptors

-- includes management and disposal of hazardous and non-hazardous waste
+- managing and disposing of hazardous and non-hazardous waste

-- meets all legislation for waste disposal and tracking
+- meeting legislation for waste disposal and tracking

-- is a national operation, registered with waste stations across the UK
+- providing a UK-wide service, registered with waste stations regionally

 To find out more about Lanes’ waste management, call 0800 526 488